A knot Floer stable homotopy type: Introduction

-Once the framed moduli spaces $\bModuli_{\vN, \vlambda}(D)$ are defined, the spectrum $\GS^+(\Grid)$ is obtained by a standard procedure from \cite{CJS}, \cite{LipshitzSarkar}.
-We remark that for the version $\GS^+(\Grid)$, we only use moduli spaces $\bModuli_{0}(D)$ for domains $D$ that do not cross any $X$-markings.
+We remark that for the simpler versions $\ghGS(\Grid)$, $\tGS(\Grid)$ and $\gtGS(\Grid)$, we only use moduli spaces $\bModuli_{0}(D)$ for domains $D$ that do not cross certain markings ($X$'s, $O$'s, or both).
 These spaces do not involve configurations of bubbles, because $D$ cannot contain a full row or column.
 Nevertheless, if we had tried to construct only these spaces $\bModuli_{0}(D)$, we would have run into the problem that the analogue of $\CDP'_*$ (using domains that do not cross the $X$-markings) is not acyclic.
-Thus, even if we were only interested in the plus version $\GS^+(\Grid)$, we still had to build all the spaces $\bModuli_{\vN, \vlambda}(D)$ and discuss bubbling.
+Thus, even if we were only interested in the simpler versions, we still had to build all the spaces $\bModuli_{\vN, \vlambda}(D)$ and discuss bubbling.